bestscarper/bestscarper.github.com/_posts/blog/2015-09-16-cv-publishing-with-github-travis.markdown

 This also tests the publishing process outside of travis: Testability is a big plus for docker.

 There are several Docker images available - this one works for me...

     https://github.com/vpetersson/docker-pandoc

 I will type 'make pdf' (or 'make all') to test locally.
-This just triggers the publishaing process within the pando container:
+This just triggers the publishing process within the pandoc container:

     docker run -v $(pwd):/docs vpetersson/pandoc /bin/sh -c pandoc -V geometry:margin=1in -t latex -o out/cv.pdf cv.md

 It was almost surprising how easily pandoc handles HTML and Word publishing out of the box.
 There is scope to add styling (via tex/css) to suit taste.
 I don't feel the need to style my CV.